Mczepcz/408_warsztaty_II/README.md

 Messages:

 Users can send messages between each other.
 Message is vary similar to common e-mail.
 You can set title and write a text.
-Clicking on "Post box" you can see your all sand and delivered messages.
+Clicking on "Post box" you can see your all sent and delivered messages.
 Unread messages's title are <b> bold </b>.
 When you opened a message it will be marked as read.